 - Has a friend, intimate partner or family member hurt you physically, emotionally or sexually?

-If you answered "yes" to any of the questions above, seek assistance or call the Counseling Center to make an appointment.
+If you answered "yes" to any of the questions above get help immediately:

 Almost all college students who die by suicide are suffering from an emotional disorder, most commonly depression.
 Other emotional problems can increase the risk for suicide, too, such as anxiety disorders, bipolar disorder, substance abuse, or eating disorders.